What You Need to Know Before You Buy Property in New York

 The home-buying process should look something like the outline below:

-- Set up appraisal (usually done through the bank or third party management)
+9. Set up appraisal (usually done through the bank or third-party management)

-- All parties give green light to close
+12. All parties give the green light to close

 These are the basic steps with a bank-financed home sale.

-It isn't imperative that certain steps follow this order either.
+Specific steps don't need to follow this order either.

-For example, you can find an attorney or inspector after you've had your offer accepted.
+For example, you can find an attorney or inspector after accepting your offer.

-Some industry experts would strongly advise you to get an inspection before you sign a contract as not to waste time on something you might pass on and not be able to negotiate.
+Some industry experts would strongly advise you to get an inspection before you sign a contract to not waste time on something you might pass on and not be able to negotiate.

-However, there are others who advise the opposite as their only concern seems to be to scare off other offers, which may be pointless if you find something wrong.
+However, others advise the opposite, as their only concern seems to be to scare off other offers, which may be pointless if you find something wrong.

 In the end, it's up to the discretion of the buyer and their attorney.